-Viridis Graduate Institute is a California 501(c) 3 nonprofit organization and as such is governed by a Board of Trustees.
+Viridis Graduate Institute is a California 501(c) 3 nonprofit distance education provider.

 Viridis Graduate Institute, a nonprofit distance-learning institution, offers a distinctive education in ecopsychology and environmental humanities designed to equip graduates with the professional and collaborative skills needed to respond creatively to the world's challenging problems.

 Viridis Graduate Institute, a distinctly different distance education institute, offers degrees in Ecopsychology and Environmental Humanities.
 Viridis was founded in 2011 by Dr. Lori Pye and a dedicated group of educators, who brought together the sciences and humanities in a creative, innovative, and timely curricula.
 Viridis educational programs, designed to offer an ecological and psychological education, focus on changing narratives underpinning destructive behavior and practices toward all life forms and the planet.

 Viridis Graduate Institute is an accredited 501(c)(3) nonprofit school.
 VGI admits students of any race, color, national origin, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national origin, and ethnic origin in administration of its educational policies, admission policies, scholarship and loan programs, and other school-administered programs.

 Viridis, Latin for "green, to sprout" or the notion of "green life," associated with flourishing plants and vegetation, promises to be one of the most important and visionary movements in this day of profound change.
 If you are a conscious, awake and participatory citizen today, you must be engaged in the preservation of our planet and its beautiful natural world.
 Viridis Graduate Institute stands out as an educational organization that appreciates both the ecological and the psychological dimensions involved in this effort. – Thomas Moore, Care of the Soul